abrasive/shairport/README.md

 Latency
 -------
 Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the DAC, irrespective of any internal delays, processing times, etc. in the computer.
 From listening tests, it seems that there are two latencies in current use:
-* If the source is iTunes, then a latency of 99,400 frames seems to bring Shairport into exact synchronisation both with the speakers on the iTunes computer itself and with AirPort Extreme receivers.
+* If the source is iTunes, a latency of 99,400 frames seems to bring Shairport into exact synchronisation both with the speakers on the iTunes computer itself and with AirPort Extreme receivers.
-* If the source is an AppleTV, the latency seems to be exactly 88,200 frames.
-The AppleTV, iPod, iPad and iPhone all identify themselves as AirPlay sources, so they all have a latency set, by default, to 88,200.
+* If the source is an AirPlay device, the latency seems to be exactly 88,200 frames.
+AirPlay devices include AppleTV, iPod, iPad and iPhone and Quicktime Player on Mac.

-Shairport has default latencies for these two types of sources: 99,400 frames for iTunes and 88,200 for all AirPlay devices -- iPods, iPads, iPhones and Apple TV.
+Shairport therefore has default latencies for iTunes and AirPlay sources: 99,400 frames for iTunes and 88,200 for all AirPlay devices.

-You can set an iTunes latency with the `-i` or `--iTunesLatency` option (e.g. `-i 99400` or `--iTunesLatency=99400`).
+You can set your own iTunes latency with the `-i` or `--iTunesLatency` option (e.g. `-i 99400` or `--iTunesLatency=99400`).
 Similarly you can set an AirPlay latency with the `-A` or `--AirPlayLatency` option.
 If you set a latency with `-L` it overrides both the AirPLay and iTunes latency values.
 Basically, you shouldn't use it except for experimentation.

 Some Statistics
 ---------------